Girgias/php-rfcs/accepted/directory-opaque-object.md

 - Prevent cloning instances of `Directory`
 - Ban serialization of it via the `@not-serializable` doc comment on the class stub
 - Ban creating dynamic properties on an instance of `Directory` via the `@strict-properties` doc comment on the class stub

+## Rationales
+### Preventing initialization via new

+The stream layer of PHP emits warnings and may result in uninitialized streams.
+Constructors must always either throw an exception, or create a valid object.
+As these semantics are not straightforward to implement when creating streams we continue to rely on `dir()` to create instances of this class as it does not have the above constraints.

+### Making the class final

+As this class is a wrapper around an internal stream resource, and cannot be properly initialized without it being returned by `dir()`.
+Extending it doesn't make any sense.

+### Preventing cloning

+As this class is a wrapper around an internal stream resource, and there is no capability to duplicate streams, there is no reasonable way to implement cloning.

+### Preventing serialization

+Trying to serialize (and unserialize) the state of a given file system doesn't make any sense.

+### Preventing the creation of dynamic properties

+Creating a dynamic property on an instance of this class points to a definite bug.

 ## Backward Incompatible Changes